 All About STEM NEWS

-Roald Dahl Day takes place on the 13th of September to commemorate the wonderful work of Roald Dahl, his writing, characters and stories.
+Roald Dahl Day celebrates and commemorates the wonderful work of Roald Dahl, his writing, characters and stories.

 Perfect for 5-7 year olds who are starting their STEM journey.
 Inspire primary-aged students with short, hands-on activities that challenge them to explore the world around them.